Academic Standing Committee

 How do I petition?

 Petitions are typically reviewed weekly when classes are in session.
-Students must submit the Petition form and supplementary materials to Donna Sevigny, Assistant to the Vice President for Campus Life and Dean of Students, via e-mail at firstname.lastname@example.org by Tuesday at noon to be placed on that week’s agenda.
-Petitions received after noon on Tuesday will be sent to committee the following week.
-Any questions may also be directed to Ms. Sevigny.
+Students must submit the typed Petition form and supplementary materials to Nora Molloy, Assistant to the the Vice President for Campus Life, via e-mail at firstname.lastname@example.org by Monday at noon to be placed on that week’s agenda.
+Petitions received after noon on Monday will be sent to committee the following week.
+Any questions may also be directed to Ms. Molloy.

 Students will be notified of the Committee’s decision, typically within a few days of the weekly meeting.
 The decisions made by the Academic Standing Committee are final unless there is new and relevant information that warrants further consideration.
 Whether information qualifies as new and relevant will be determined by the Committee.